 Posted by Willy Franzen on August 29, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 I spend a lot of time meeting and talking with budding entrepreneurs.
 One thing that I’ve noticed is that people who are starting their first businesses often get too caught up in the administrative details.
 They want to incorporate, set up contracts, design a logo, get business cards, etc. It’s not that these things aren’t important–it’s just that there are far more important things (like validating your business idea or doing customer research).
 Still, there’s some legal stuff that absolutely needs to be done.
 Hiring a lawyer is too expensive, and using a boilerplate won’t quite do the job.
 What do you do?
 Go to Rocket Lawyer.
 They’re a San Francisco, CA based company that is “making legal work easier and more convenient for everyone.”
 Their online model has helped them reach #72 on the Inc. 500 with 3,672% three-year growth to $14.2 million in revenue.
 Rocket Lawyer uses automated technology to create custom legal documents for business and personal use.
 But they don’t just leave you there.
 Rocket Lawyer members (they charge a monthly fee for access) get “free document reviews” and “questions answered by local attorneys.”
 Additionally, Rocket Lawyer has “pre-negotiated lower rates with local attorneys” so that customers can save money when they do need more than a document.